 Cocaine is a powerful stimulant with highly addictive properties that affect the brain directly.
 Cocaine is usually found in a white, crystalline powder, known as coke, blow, snow and other street names.
 When purchased on the street you are usually getting a substance that has been diluted with other powders such as cornstarch, talcum powder, sugar or other addictive substances such as amphetamines.
 Cocaine can be snorted via the nose, smoke or injected.
 Users who inject the drug have a heightened risk of contracting the disease HIV or Aids.

 Users always need to keep increasing their dose in order to obtain the same high they used to experience when they first began using.
-The long term effects of cocaine use include, addiction, irritability, mood disturbances, restlessness, paranoia, heart problems, respiratory failure, strokes, headaches, abdominal pain, nausea and auditory hallucinations.
-If you think someone close to you may be having a problem with cocaine addiction Pennsylvania, look for warning signs, such as weight loss, loss of interest in daily activities, track marks on the forearms (for intravenous users), red blood shot eyes, runny nose or frequent sniffing, change in sleeping patterns, changes in behavior, change of friends, becoming depressed, losing interest in personal appearance or in frequent need of money.
+The long term effects of cocaine use include addiction, irritability, mood disturbances, restlessness, paranoia, heart problems, respiratory failure, strokes, headaches, abdominal pain, nausea and auditory hallucinations.
+If you think someone close to you may be having a problem with cocaine addiction, look for warning signs, such as weight loss, loss of interest in daily activities, track marks on the forearms (for intravenous users), red bloodshot eyes, runny nose or frequent sniffing, change in sleeping patterns, changes in behavior, change of friends, becoming depressed, losing interest in personal appearance or infrequent need of money.

 Remember that it is very hard to treat this major addiction without the help of trained professionals.
-If you or someone you know is addicted to cocaine Pennsylvania, don’t try to treat your addiction yourself – go to your doctor or local addictions center and get professional help.
+If you or someone you know is addicted to cocaine, don’t try to treat your addiction yourself, contact our Pennsylvania drug rehab.